Beating bowel cancer together

 Examinations

-Your GP may examine you.
-They may feel your stomach area (abdomen) to see if there are any lumps or tender areas.
+Your GP may examine you during the appointment.
+They may feel your stomach area (abdomen) to see if there are any lumps or painful areas.
 They may also do a digital rectal examination (DRE).
 This involves putting a gloved finger inside the back passage (anus) to feel for any lumps.
-This can be uncomfortable but it shouldn’t be painful and it is over quickly.
+This can be uncomfortable, but it shouldn’t be painful and it’s over quickly.

-If blood isn't detected in your poo, but you're still experiencing symptoms of bowel cancer your GP may refer you to hospital for more tests, such as further blood tests or another FIT.
-They'll ask you to keep an eye on things and to go back if you carry on having problems.
-Make sure you do go back if you continue to have symptoms or if you're still worried.
+If blood isn't found in your poo, but you're still experiencing symptoms of bowel cancer your GP may still refer you to hospital for more tests, such as further blood tests or another FIT.

-If your GP doesn't think you're at risk of bowel cancer they may not need to examine you or send you for any tests.
+If your GP doesn't think you're at risk of bowel cancer they may not need to examine you or do any tests.
 If you're still worried about symptoms, go back to see them again or ask to see another GP.
+It can sometimes take several GP appointments to find out what’s causing your symptoms.

 Find out more about hospital tests